A Boy and His Dog (1975 film)

-A Boy and His Dog is a 1975 American black comedy science fiction film directed by actor L.Q.
-Jones, from a screenplay by Jones based on the 1969 novella of the same title by fantasy author Harlan Ellison.
+A Boy and His Dog is a 1975 American science fiction black comedy film directed by L. Q. Jones, from a screenplay by Jones based on the 1969 novella of the same title by fantasy author Harlan Ellison.
 The film stars Don Johnson, Susanne Benton, Alvy Moore, and Jason Robards.
 It was independently produced and distributed by Jones' company LQ/Jaf Productions.
 The film's storyline concerns a teenage boy, Vic, and his telepathic dog, Blood, who work together as a team in order to survive in the dangerous post-apocalyptic wasteland of the Southwestern United States.
 Shout!
 Factory released the film on DVD and Blu-ray in August 2013.